pyblosxom/pyblosxom/docs/dev_writing_plugins.rst

 =======

-This chapter covers a bunch of useful things to know when writing PyBlosxom plugins.
+This chapter covers a bunch of useful things to know when writing Pyblosxom plugins.
 This chapter, moreso than the rest of this manual, is very much a work in progress.

 If you need help with plugin development, sign up on the devel mailing